eliseekn/laravel-metrics/README.md

 ```

 ## Features
-- MySQL and PostgreSQL support
+- MySQ, PostgreSQL and SQLite support
 - Verbose query builder
 - Custom columns and table definition
 - Days and months translation with Carbon